-Look for grapes with green, pliable stems and plump berries.
-See a powdery-white coating on the grapes?
+Look for grape bunches with green, pliable stems and plump berries.
+Do you see a powdery-white coating on the grapes?
 That’s bloom and it’s good!
 Bloom is a naturally occurring substance that protects grapes from moisture loss and decay.

 At home: Storing grapes

-Grapes keep for up to two weeks when stored and handled properly.
-Follow a few simple steps and you’ll be able to enjoy every grape on the bunch.
+Grapes can keep for up to two weeks when stored and handled properly.
+Follow a few simple steps to help keep your grapes at their best:

 - Grapes should always be refrigerated to maximize shelf life.

-- Store grapes unwashed; rinse just before serving or adding to a recipe.
+- Store grapes unwashed and dry; rinse just before serving or adding to a recipe.